jsconnolly/CaliforniaPrototype/README.md

 ##j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype;

 Our initial designs were based on Key Experience Pillars documents created for both the consumer and administrator sections of the application.
 These documents were created and based on feedback we received from our initial consumer survey.
 We made adjustments to the design and system features following receipt of our user questionnaires and phone interview with Gary Winuk.
-This is evidenced by the design commitments made to GitHub on <a href='[INSERT LINK HERE]'>02/XX</a> and <a href='[INSERT LINK HERE]'>02/XX</a>.

 ##k.
 Created a prototype that works on multiple devices, and presents a responsive design;

 The prototype works across multiple devices (phones, tablets and PCs) and is supported by multiple browsers and is responsive to the specific device.

 ##l.
-Used at least five (5) modern2 and open-source technologies, regardless of architectural layer (frontend, backend, etc.);
+Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);

 We used at least five (5) modern and open-source technologies including:

 ###Front-End

-* Bootstrap
+*Bootstrap

 ###API/Back-End